The oldest leather artifact in the world is a 5,500-year old leather shoe.

-Beesbutter is an all-round leather are product with the consistency of soft butter.
-The wax melts into the leather as it’s applied.
+Beesbutter is an all-around leather care product with the consistency of soft butter.
+The wax melts into the leather as it's applied.
 It adds a protective layer on the leather and provides water resistance upon application.

 Works as a leather conditioner, leather restorer, leather softener, and leather protector.

 Meltonian Boot & Shoe Cream – Glossy Shine For Shoes